-Grantees must follow their State, county governments' (in the case of a Circuit Court) or organizations' written travel policies in expending grant funds.
+Grantees must follow their state or local government (in the case of a Circuit Court) or organizations' written travel policies in expending grant funds.
 If an applicant does not have written policies, they must follow the State Joint Travel Regulations Judicial Branch Travel Policy.
-Any funds used for travel must be done so in accordance with all applicable federal laws, regulations and policies governing the use of Federal funds.
-Any expenditure found to have been made in violation of these requirements is subject to disallowance and recoupment by Department of Juvenile and Family Services.
+Any funds used for travel must be done so in accordance with all applicable federal laws, regulations, and policies governing the use of Federal funds.
+Any expenditure found to have been made in violation of these requirements is subject to disallowance and recoupment by Juvenile and Family Services.